Angr Issue: How to Tackle State Explosion with State Merging

 }

-The script takes about 2 minutes to run on my laptop, but it should not ended up with state explosion.
-Some addresses in the binary are hardcoded in the script, check the comments in the script for more details in case it does not run on your machine and fix them accordingly.
-The indication of success is that, at the end of one iteration, the possible values of the partial sum should be all integers between 0x20 and 0x7E, inclusive.
+The script takes about a minute to run on my laptop, but it should not ended up with state explosion.
+Some addresses in the binary are hardcoded in the script, check the comments in the script for more details in case it does not run on your machine and fix them accordingly (note that angr assumes base address of 0x400000, adjust that in your analysis tool like binary ninja).
+The indication of success is that, at the end of one iteration, the possible values of the partial sum should be [0, 1, -1].

 # Script 3, cell 1